 Like all TP-Link Deco sets, the XE75 requires a login account and is app-operated.

 You must use the Deco mobile app for the setup process.
-And during this time, the phone (or tablet) must connect to the Internet via a cellular connection or an existing Wi-Fi.
+During this time, the phone (or tablet) must connect to the Internet via a cellular connection or an existing Wi-Fi.

 If you’ve used a mobile app before and can pay some attention, you’ll likely also find this a walk in the park.